uraniumwolf22/WaldoBCM/README.md

 4 `MOTOR DIRECTION`: Defines which direction the motors should be moving.
 F for forward and B for Backwards.

+Note: BCM Will send the character X when the move has been completed across serial.
 :trollface: 🍆